CyrilleMesue/cyrillemesue.github.io/_posts/2021-10-04-applying-for-coursera-financial-aid.md

 ![image tooltip here](/images/financial_aid_available.png)

-As you can see on the images as indicated by the red arrow, there is a clickable phrase, "Financial aid available".
+As you can see on the image as indicated by the red arrow, there is a clickable phrase, "Financial aid available".
 You should click on it to continue your financial aid application.

-Incase you don't see the "Financial aid available" phrase, refresh your browser and wait for a few seconds.
-Some times the "financial aid available phrase" takes time to appear.
+Incase you don't see the "Financial aid available" phrase, just refresh your browser and wait for a few seconds.
+Some times the "Financial aid available" phrase takes time to appear.
 Follow the following steps to complete your financial aid application.

-> The Enroll for free option is open to any one who doesn't want  a financial aid.
-You can explore it it on your own, but don't go for a free trail after you have applied for financial aid else your application will be cancelled.
+> **Note:** The **"Enroll for free"** option is open to any one who doesn't want  a financial aid.
+You can explore it it on your own, but don't go for a free trial after you have applied for financial aid else your application will be cancelled.

-3. Apply for Financial aid for a course
+3. **Apply for Financial Aid for a Course**

-* After clicking on the "financial aid available" phrase a popup window will appear, click on **continue to the application** .
+* After clicking on the "financial aid available" phrase, a popup window will appear, click on **continue to the application** .
-* In the next page just tick all tick all options and click continue.
+* In the next page just tick all options and click **continue**.

 ![image tooltip here](/images/confirm.png)